petia182/TSL_tech_test/README.md

-I focused more on the front end and the beginning.
+I focused more on the front end at the beginning.

 At the end of the 2 hours I didn't have time to finish the form for sending emails.

-I would've used ActionMailer, but it takes a bit more time to set so it can send emails from the user's email.
+I would've used ActionMailer for this purpose and simple_form for the user input, but it takes more time to set up.

+Overall:

 The log-in form works.
-The links for sharing on social media work.
-Link in the footer also work.
+The links for sharing on social media work
+Links in the footer also work.
+The form for emails work + the option to add multiple emails.

+If I was given all the relevant assets maybe it would've taken me around 2 more hours.